DagonSA/DagonSA/README.md

 ## Hi there 👋

-System thinker, organizational learner and optimizer at day, amateur game dev by night.
+System thinker, organizational learner and optimizer at day, amateur/beginner game dev by night.

+Started to code in January 2025.
 Right now building a tactical hex-based PvP RPG game in Godot - project T.

 I do stream sometimes at https://www.twitch.tv/dagon_sa